ABC’s of Business Cycle Theory

 Whereas the typical classical economic approach to studying markets doesn’t necessarily begin with these assumptions about human action — these axioms that can be laid out just by going inward and thinking about the structure of the mind.
-It starts more with what [DeLong] is talking about: this Walrasian idea of an equilibrium (Leon Walras, not to be confused with the marine mammal, was the guy who basically invented supply and demand curves).
+It starts more with what [DeLong] is talking about: this Walrasian idea of an equilibrium (Leon Walras, not to be confused with the marine mammal, basically invented supply and demand curves).

-You have supply, where people will be induced to produce more of a good if there’s a higher price, and then demand, people will demand more if it’s a lower price.
+You have supply, where people will be induced to produce more of a good if there’s a higher price, and then demand — people will demand more if it’s a lower price.
 That gives you an upward-sloping supply curve and a downward-sloping demand curve, and where those meet, you have an equilibrium price and quantity.
 That’s what the market will produce.
 But, in praxeology, can we use supply and demand curves or do we need a completely different model?

 The bad part of praxeology is simply when one tries to reduce what is, after all, an empirical study of how markets behave, to a set of logical consequences of looking inward and trying to assess one’s own motives.
 Even what I see as the Hayekian side of praxeology moves us towards creating a reified theoretical superstructure that then has little to do with how markets actually operate in the world.
-So I think the internal, psychological side of praxeology kind of leads away from the world, into another, different, abstract theoretical structure.
+So I think the internal, psychological side of praxeology leads away from the world into another, different, abstract theoretical structure.

 That’s why I would prefer to say Hayek rather than the Austrians, because I think Hayek has by far the better of the arguments here.
-I find Hayek’s viewpoint, which is focused on the market as discovery process, much more congenial to how I think than saying that we will take another step back from empirical reality, and try to derive laws of thought and human action from introspection.
+I find Hayek’s viewpoint, which is focused on the market as discovery process, much more congenial to how I think than saying that we will take another step back from empirical reality and try to derive laws of thought and human action from introspection.